 Removing chlorine and chloramine from water is an important for fermentation.
 Filtered drinking water is also beneficial for a healthy microbiome.
 Here’s everything you need to know about filtering water for fermentation.

 Water is a subject that is near and dear to my heart for the following reasons:

-2. I started my fermentation journey to deal with a myriad of health issues that I assumed were related to poor bacterial flora within my family.
-The goal was to improve the health of our bacteria flora (both on our skin and within our bodies).
+- I started my fermentation journey to deal with a myriad of health issues related to poor bacterial flora.
+As it turned out, filtering my drinking water played a big part in improving the health of my microbiome.

 The goal of urban water treatment

-Issues with using chlorinated and chloraminated water
+Issues with chlorinated and chloraminated water

 Chlorinated water versus chloraminated water

-This is probably what you “think” you have… however, many cities are switching to the much more stable chloramine for water treatment.
+This is probably what you think you have… however, many cities are switching to the much more stable chloramine for water treatment.

 - it will evaporate within 12 hours of sitting out on your kitchen counter

 - it boils away in 20 minutes